enifmada/EMSel/README.md

 - "beta" - estimate the parameters of a beta distribution.
 Output dictionary values involving the initial distribution will have shape (N,2)
 - "delta" - estimate the parameter of a delta distribution.
 Output dictionary values will have shape (N, 1)
 - "baumwelch" - use the standard Baum-Welch EM update rules to estimate the weights for all hidden states.
 Output dictionary values will have shape (N, Ns), where Ns = the number of hidden states.
-- any other string will cause the initial condition to not be estimated (i.e. pi_k = pi_0 for all iterations k).
-Output dictionary values will have shape (N, 1).
+- "fixed" - do not update the estimated initial condition.
+Output dictionary values will have shape (N, 1) Any other string will raise a ValueError.
 ```

 ```
---update_types <1+ str, default='all'>
+--selection_modes <1+ str, default='all'>
 Which modes of selection to analyze under.
 You can list as many of ["neutral", "add", "dom", "rec", "het", "full"] as you would like.
 Neutral is automatically run.
 The default, "all", is a shorthand for running all modes of selection.
 ```